Jason-ztsj/Windows-History-ISO-Files/README.md

 # Windows-History-ISO-Files
 ## Language
 ### [Chinese](https://github.com/Jason-ztsj/Windows-History-ISO-Files/blob/main/Windows-History-ISO-Files/zh-cn.md)
-This is a repository of Windows ISO file storage, which contains most of the Windows ISO files and is available for download.
-The ISO file will be updated quickly to facilitate your download.
+This is a repository of Windows ISO file storage, which contains most of the Windows ISO files and is available for download.These ISO files will be continuously updated to facilitate your download.

 ## What are these files?
 They include ancient Windows systems (for example: Windows 95, 98)